FabioGaming/JARtilities/README.md

 # DOCUMENTATION
 ### Getting an Idea
 You can get a random Idea from the Artilities Database using the `getIdea()` function, this function will return a HashMap with the following keys: `english`, `executionTime`, `statusCode`, `russian`, `raw`, `WebResponseCode`.
-- `eng` - Will return a random Idea in english
+- `english` - Will return a random Idea in english
-- `ru` - Will return a random Idea in russian
+- `russian` - Will return a random Idea in russian
 - `executionTime` - Will return the amount of time it took the server to respond (in ms).
 - `statusCode` - Will return the Servers response code (in best case `200`).
 - `WebResponseCode` - Will return the response code of the request itself (in best case it matches `statusCode`)